 We know that human sleep has changed over the past few millennia, but we don't know exactly how the changes relate to cognition or social and technological progress or — here's a big one — what the changes say about humans' natural mode of rest.

 The "right" way to arrange and enjoy shuteye is the subject of recurring debate in sleep science.
 If we discount fringe positions, two main schools of thought control the conversation.
-In one corner, we have experts arguing that our current concept of "normal" rest — one shuteye session, starting in the pm — is a glitchy byproduct of modernity; a wrong turn off evolutionary road.
-The other side kindly asks that we stop fetishizing "ancestral sleep," contending that it's not clear we'd return to the old school type of bifurcated sleep if we ditched bright lights and big tech.
+In one corner, we have experts arguing that our current concept of "normal" rest — one stretch of sleep, starting in the pm — is a glitchy byproduct of modernity; a wrong turn off evolutionary road.
+The other side kindly asks that we stop fetishizing "ancestral sleep," contending that it's not clear we'd rediscover biphasic sleep (i.e., two sleep sessions) if we ditched bright lights and big tech.

 Resarchers use various types of evidence to support their positions.
 Evolutionary scientists look at differences between sleep in humans and other primates, namely the six other species classified as great apes (aka hominids).
 Other researchers have tackled the issue by analyzing sleep habits in contemporary hunter-gatherer groups.
 And then other experts draw heavily on historical records of human sleep, seeking to understand how social and technological advancements have influenced shifts in resting habits.
 Unsurprisingly, different approaches yield different answers.
 While both sides boast strong evidence and credible proponents, no one has an airtight case.
 In a recent review paper, a team of evolutionary anthropologists and psychiatrists at Duke University summarized this debate, among other lingering what-ifs in evolutionary sleep.